shannonpeng/shannonpeng.com/app/content/projects/hackmit-2017.md

 HackMIT is organized by a team of 20-30 MIT undergraduates passionate about empowering students through technology and innovation.
 As a member of the HackMIT Marketing committee, I helped shape the event's branding and 2017 theme—*Hack to the Future*, inspired by the *Back to the Future* trilogy.

+Below is a summary of our work, including HackMIT 2017's branding, website, social media, merchandise, physical hack, and more.

 ## Branding

 ### HackMIT Logo